-- Membership income is primarily received in Q4 and the immediately following Q1 at the beginning of the next financial year. - Sport England Grants are received twice a year in Q1 and Q3.
+- Membership income is primarily received in Q4 of the financial year and the immediately following Q1 at the beginning of the next financial year. - Sport England Grants are received twice a year in Q1 and Q3 of the financial year.